 What is Network Security?

 Network security is a set of policies, procedures, and technologies to protect an organization’s networks from unauthorized access and malicious attacks.
-It also protects against data theft, hacking attempts, phishing emails, malware infections, denial-of-service attacks (DoS), distributed denial-of-service (DDoS) attacks, buffer overflows, viruses, worms, ransomware attacks, and more.
+It also protects against data theft, hacking attempts, phishing emails, malware infections, denial-of-service attacks (DoS), distributed denial-of-service (DDoS) attacks, buffer overflows, viruses, worms, and ransomware attacks.
 Network security consists of both physical and logical components that work together to protect the infrastructure of an organization’s network.

 Physical Components of Network Security

-The physical components of network security involve hardware devices like firewalls that are installed on an organization’s servers or routers to prevent any unsecured connections from gaining access to internal resources or systems.
+The physical components of network security involve hardware devices like firewalls installed on an organization’s servers or routers to prevent unsecured connections from gaining access to internal resources or systems.

-Firewalls can be configured in several ways such as blocking incoming traffic while allowing outgoing traffic; they can also be used to detect suspicious activity coming from outside sources.
+Firewalls can be configured in several ways, such as blocking incoming traffic while allowing outgoing traffic; they can also be used to detect suspicious activity from outside sources.

 Logical Components of Network Security